-If you are spending time in the Florida area, Epcot is likely to be on your list of places to spend some of your days.
-It is a packed theme park, and there is a lot to see and do so be sure to give yourself enough time, because as they say on the website, the longer you stay and play the less you pay.
-To take full advantage of your entrance ticket price, here are five recommendations, of course, there is plenty more that we cannot cram into one article, but this will get you going!
+If you are spending time in the Florida area, EPCOT is likely to be on your list of places to spend some of your days.
+It is a packed theme park, and there is a lot to see and do.
+Be sure to give yourself enough time, as they say on the website, the longer you stay and play the less you pay!
+To take full advantage of your entrance ticket price, here are five recommendations.
+There are of course, plenty more ideas that we cannot cram into one article, but this will get you going!
 Check out our top list if things to see and do at EPCOT.